amartyabose/QuantumDynamics.jl/docs/src/documentation/QuAPI.md

-# Quasi-Adiabatic Propagator Path Integral
+# Quasi-Adiabatic Propagator Path Integral (QuAPI)

 This module provides the basic interface for simulating a system using QuAPI.